The Science Behind Gym Workouts: How to Train Smarter, Not Harder

 How often should you train each muscle group?
 Research suggests that training frequency can play a big role in optimizing muscle growth and recovery.
 However, more isn’t always better.
 Studies show that training each muscle group 2–3 times per week leads to better hypertrophy than training it only once per week.

 For example, instead of doing a “bro-split” where you work one muscle group per day (e.g., chest on Monday, back on Tuesday), you could switch to a full-body workout or an upper/lower body split where you hit each muscle group multiple times per week.
-This method allows you to train smarter by optimizing recovery and muscle growth without overtraining.
+This method allows you to train smarter by optimizing recovery and knowing the science behind muscle growth without overtraining.

 7. The Role of Nutrition: Fueling Your Workouts